-Besides traveling around the Philippines, another of our passions is food—we love to eat!
-That’s why, every time we visit a new destination, even if on the first day we find a place we like, we always try to go further and explore all the flavors available.
-Out of that passion for eating and for the Philippines comes this guide to Where to eat in Camiguin.
-In it you’ll find a list of our favorite places, a map to locate them, and even many of their menus.
+Besides traveling around the Philippines, another one of our passions is food—we love to eat!
+That’s why, every time we visit a new destination, even if we find a place we like on our first day, we always keep exploring to discover as many local flavors as possible.
+That passion for food and the Philippines inspired this guide to where to eat in Camiguin.
+In it you’ll find a list of our favorite places, a map showing where to find them, and even photos of many of their menus.

-We hope you’re hungry, because right now we’re taking you out to eat in Camiguin!
+We hope you’re hungry, because we’re about to take you on a culinary tour of Camiguin!

 Where to eat in Camiguin: Best restaurants

-Although Camiguin isn’t one of the country’s most touristy islands, it does have a good variety of restaurants that range from “pro” Italian spots to basic carinderias, with Thai places in between.
-Here we tell you about some of the most interesting ones so you can enjoy.
+Although Camiguin isn’t one of the country’s most touristy islands, it does have a good variety of options ranging from authentic Italian restaurants to basic carinderias, with Thai restaurants and plenty of other choices in between.
+Here are some of the best places we found and think you’ll enjoy.

 La Dolce Vita Camiguin

 We’re not exaggerating when we say we’ve completely lost count of how many times we’ve gone to have dinner in Camiguin at La Dolce Vita.
-As the name suggests, it’s run by an Italian‑Filipino couple, so the star dishes you’ll find are their pizzas and pastas.
+As the name suggests, it’s run by an Italian-Filipino couple, so pizza and pasta are the stars of the menu.

-So why do we recommend this restaurant so much for eating in Camiguin?
-First of all, for its wood‑fired oven, which gives a unique touch to its wide variety of pizzas.
-Second, for the homemade stuffed pasta—delicious!
-Both the pizzas and the pasta are clearly handmade with fresh ingredients.
-You can taste each thing you’re eating, unlike in many restaurants where everything tastes the same.
+So why do we recommend this restaurant so highly when it comes to eating in Camiguin?
+First, its wood-fired oven gives its wide range of pizzas a distinctive flavor.
+Then there’s the delicious homemade stuffed pasta!
+Both the pizzas and the pasta are clearly made from scratch using fresh ingredients.
+You can really taste the individual ingredients, unlike in many restaurants where everything tastes the same.

 Our favorite dishes: the four-cheese pizza and the truffle ravioli.